Senate Speaker: Mark McDaniel: firstname.lastname@example.org

 Student Affairs focuses on improving the experience of Mizzou students, through all aspects of student life.
 The two main ways we accomplish this goal is through legislation and committee projects.
 Recently, Student Affairs has focused on addressing the stigma association with mental health, improving campus maps, and collecting public opinions among students.
 We are always actively searching for new ways to improve student life so that everyone can enjoy their Mizzou experience.

-Results of the Senate election for academic seats was announced April 24.
-A total of 838 voters cast 3,014 votes overall.
 You can view an updated list of Senators and their contact information.

 - Ryan Alsop